deltaswapio/deltaswap/node/pkg/watchers/near/README.md

 	* startup_error: Watcher was unable to start up.
 	* block_poll_error: Generic error when polling for new blocks
 	* chunk_processing_failed
 	* tx_proc_queue_full: The transaction processing queue is full but there are new transaction.
-This means that the Guardian is not able to catch up with block production on NEAR.
+This means that the Phylax is not able to catch up with block production on NEAR.
 This is a critical error that needs to be investigated. `chunk_id` is the ID of the chunk from which all or some transactions have been dropped.
 	* obsv_req_received: Observation request received
 	* info_process_tx: Transaction processing is being attempted.
 This is done for all transactions on NEAR, so we only log this with debugging level.
 Log fields: `tx_hash`.
 	* wormhole_event: A Wormhole event is being processed